twodayslate/scons_magic/README.md

 scons program "program#platform@linux"
 ```

-When platform@linux is set the program will act differently
+When `platform@linux` is set the program will act differently.